vedansh-108/Android-Basics-with-Jetpack-Compose/Unit 1 - Your first Android app/taskManager/README.md

 - How to center items on the screen, when using a Column( ) composable.

 ## How to open this app:
-- Just import the files in the repository and run it on Android Studio.
+- Just import the files on your system from the repository and run it on Android Studio.